Ultralight dark matter in long-baseline accelerator neutrino oscillations: Numerical results

-We next examine the combined T2K and NO$\nu$A data in the $L_\mu - L_\tau$ case.
-The results are shown in Figure~\ref{fig:vector2}.
-In this model, the charge matrix of the ultralight dark matter field $\phi$ is written as $Q = \diag(0, +1, -1)$.
-The leading experimental constraints are the same as those in the $L_e - L_\mu$ case, except for the bounds coming from the fifth force and violation of equivalence principle searches, which are replaced with constraints from neutron star binaries (NS binaries)~\cite{Dror:2019uea}.
-The allowed values for the T2K and NO$\nu$A data sets are presented for 68\%, 90\% and 3$\sigma$ CL with red, dark red and light red colours and the best-fit point with black star, respectively.
-The fit results are obtained for polarized dark matter.
-At 3$\sigma$ CL, the neutrino oscillation data from T2K and NO$\nu$A experiments are found to constrain the ultralight vector dark matter parameters to $g' / m_\phi \lesssim$ 10$^{-13}$~eV$^{-1}$, with best-fitting values located at $m_\phi \simeq$ 2.5$\times$10$^{-14}$~eV and $g' \simeq$ 6.3$\times$10$^{-27}$.
-Similarly to the $L_e - L_\mu$ case, the BHSR bounds exclude parts of the parameter space that is allowed by T2K and NO$\nu$A, leaving several regions of interest.
-The best-fit point in this model lies within the region that is allowed by BHSR constraints, alleviating the tension between T2K and NO$\nu$A by $\Delta \chi^2 \simeq$ 4.8 for two degrees of freedom.
-This improvement is equivalent to about 1.7$\sigma$ CL.
-We also find comparable improvements to the tension in several other points within the 68\% CL region.
-When unpolarized dark matter is considered instead, the 3$\sigma$ CL boundary shifts to $g' / m_\phi \lesssim$ 0.01 and the best-fit point moves into the excluded parameter space.
+Next, we examine the combined T2K and NO$\nu$A datasets in the $L_\mu - L_\tau$ case.
+The results are shown in Figure~\ref{fig:vector_Lmu-Ltau_DM}.
+In this case, the charge matrix of the ULDM field $\phi$ is given by $Q = \diag(0, +1, -1)$.
+The leading experimental constraints are the same as those in the $L_e - L_\mu$ case, except for the bounds coming from the fifth force and the violation of EP searches, which are replaced with constraints from the neutron star (NS) binaries~\cite{Dror:2019uea}.
+The allowed values for the T2K and NO$\nu$A datasets are presented at $68\%$, $95\%$ and $3\sigma$ CL by red, dark red and light red regions, and the best-fit point by black star.
+The fit results are obtained for the polarized DM.

+At $3\sigma$ CL, the neutrino oscillation datasets from T2K and NO$\nu$A experiments provide stringent constraints on the vector ULDM parameter space in the $L_\mu - L_\tau$ sector.
+Specifically, in the low-mass regime where stochastic fluctuations are maximal, we find $g'/m_\phi \lesssim 4.08 \times 10^{-10}~\text{eV}^{-1}$.
+In the high-mass region where fluctuations are effectively averaged out, on the other hand, the constraint is tightened to $g'/m_\phi \lesssim 4.82 \times 10^{-11}~\text{eV}^{-1}$.
+The best-fit point, denoted by a black star in the figure, is located at $m_\phi \simeq 3.98 \times 10^{-13}~\text{eV}$ and $g' \simeq 7.93 \times 10^{-24}$.
+These limits are slightly less stringent than those reported in Ref.~\cite{Alonso-Alvarez:2024wnh}, although they remain consistent in terms of orders of magnitude.
+This discrepancy primarily stems from our explicit treatment of stochastic fluctuation effects and the incorporation of phase averaging within the oscillation probabilities, as discussed in section~\ref{sec:theory1}.

+Similarly to the $L_e - L_\mu$ case, the BHSR bounds truncate certain portions of the parameter space while leaving several regions of interest intact, and the best-fit point fails to yield a statistically significant improvement ($\Delta\chi^2\sim0.2$) to the overall fit.
+The results for the unpolarized scenario are omitted from the figure as they are robustly excluded and their corresponding limits are entirely overshadowed by other constraints.